 You said we do not consult data to compete with other sellers online.
 You do collect enormous data about prices, (and) what’s popular.
 You’re saying that you don’t use that in any way to promote Amazon products?
 I remind you, sir, you’re under oath – David Cicilline, Representative

-Matt Perault, head of global policy development at Facebook, in turn, asked to clarify as to who their competition was as it was “not readily apparent” to him.
+Matt Perault, head of global policy development at Facebook, in turn asked to clarify who their competition was as it was “not readily apparent” to him.
 The lawmakers did not press Facebook about the proposed settlement of $5 billion with the FTC regarding the Cambridge Analytica fiasco.

 The Republicans have pushed back against a proposal from Senator Elizabeth Warren forcing Amazon, Facebook and Google to divest companies that they had purchased earlier.
 Representative Kelly Armstrong and Jim Sensenbrenner, both Republicans, cautioned the panel against going beyond the bounds of antitrust law.